 Fresno Center

 The center is located in the heart of Fresno, not far from the Fresno-Yosemite International Airport.
-As many as 45 Corpsmembers work on crews committed to natural resource work and another 20 Corpsmembers are dedicated to reducing greenhouse gas emissions with the Energy Corps.
+As many as 65 Corpsmembers work on projects in and around Fresno, including fuel reduction to create fire breaks in the Sierra Nevada mountains, planting trees along rivers in the Central Valley and responding to emergency requests.

 All Corpsmembers are able to finish their high school diploma, earn scholarships for college or vocational school, and gain skills to transform their lives.